Dividend Kings In Focus: Parker-Hannifin

 Parker-Hannifin’s competitive advantages include its scale, global distribution network, and its 100+ years of experience in solving engineering problems.

-The company makes some relatively obscure – but very critical – components of heavy machinery, factory equipment, aircraft, etc. and competition in many of these arenas is light.
+The company manufactures some relatively obscure – but very critical – components of heavy machinery, factory equipment, aircraft, etc. and competition in many of these arenas is light.
+As a result, it enjoys a wide business moat and strong pricing power.

-This is not to say that Parker-Hannifin is immune from recession, because that is far from the case.
-After all, its customers need customers of their own in order to justify production, which means that when a recession does strike, Parker-Hannifin suffers as well.
+Of course, as an industrial manufacturer, Parker-Hannifin is not immune to recessions.
+After all, its customers need customers of their own in order to justify production.
+Consequently, when a recession does strike, Parker-Hannifin is significantly affected.

 Naturally, this had a corresponding negative impact on earnings-per-share in 2009, as shown below:

 This company isn’t beholden to any one particular industry and that diversification of product offerings and customers is what helps it weather economic storms.
-Given these factors, we see its dividend as very safe irrespective of future economic conditions.
+Given these factors, we see its dividend as very safe, regardless of future economic conditions.

 Valuation & Expected Returns

-Based on $18.90 in earnings-per-share for this year, shares of Parker-Hannifin trade for a forward P/E ratio of 13.3.
-This is well under our fair value P/E of 15.7, meaning the stock is somewhat undervalued right now.
+Based on $22.90 in earnings-per-share for this year, shares of Parker-Hannifin trade for a forward P/E ratio of 17.1.
+This is well under our fair value P/E of 15.7, meaning the stock is slightly overvalued right now.

 Parker-Hannifin’s dividend history is obviously very impressive, and that has been made possible by the company’s outstanding free cash flow generation over time.